SATXtoday City Guide Play Banner

 Centro de Artes, 101 S. Santa Rosa Ave. | Free

-The two-story exhibit tells the story of the Latino experience in the US (focusing on South Texas) through local + regional art, history and culture, and showcasing Latino artists and Latino-themed artworks.
+The multi-level exhibit space tells the story of the Latino experience in the US (focusing on South Texas) through local + regional art, history, and culture, and showcasing Latino artists and Latino-themed artworks.

 San Antonio’s immersive and experiential art gallery brings together artists in collaborative environments to create unique, impactful, and distinct shared experiences.